310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-mm~ i was thinking how i would like to give you a bit of assistance, as repayment for helping me save the surfboard.
+mm~ i was thinking how i would like to give you a bit of [assistance], as [repayment] for [helping] me save the surfboard.

-i will be borrowing this akatsuki fan for a moment.
+i will borrow this akatsuki [fan] for a moment.

 ♪\~♪\~♪
 {% endbubble %}

 {% bubble Kuro %}
-W-Why’re you dancing all of a sudden?
+W-Why’re you dancin’ all of a sudden?
 I don’t get you at all…
 {% endbubble %}

 {% bubble Kanata %}
-fufufu\~ that is my nature\~♪
+fufufu\~ that is my [nature]\~♪
 {% endbubble %}

 ## The Correct Answer and The Authors 7